 It’s hard to find someone you resonate with to be your camel trainer and or mentor to assist you learning to train your camel, because camel trainers can be numbered and are a limited breed it’s easy to simply get information from anyone you can if they’ve been involved with camels, even if it’s the slightest bit of contact.
 But, just like raising children you want to make sure this is a good start for you (as the parent) and the child (the camel).

 To find a mentor that you can relate to is like sitting on a gold mine.
-We all learn best when we find that connection and resonance with our teacher.
+We all learn best when we find that connection and resonance with our teacher or mentor.
 No one learns properly from someone they don’t relate to.

 Sometimes this can mean similar stories of their life, or particular characteristic, admiration or sometimes just an ‘all roads lead to this path’ type of situation (gut instinct).

-When a camel enters your life it’s very sooner after you realize that they are not like any other animal you’ve had, besides the obvious things, their nature and instincts are different to any other animal.
-You realize you need help and you need is A.S.A.P so Dr Google to the rescue.
-You might find something your looking for or you might be certain that any camel trainer is a good camel trainer for you and your camel – which is an easy thing to do since they are few and far between.
+When a camel enters your life it’s very soon after you realize that they are not like any other animal you’ve had, besides the obvious things, their nature and instincts are different to any other animal.
+You realise you need help and you need is A.S.A.P so Dr Google to the rescue and the ‘Camel Training’ search begins.
+You might find something you’re looking for or you might be certain that any camel trainer is a good camel trainer for you and your camel, which isn’t true, but is an easy thing to do since they are few and far between.

 Being camel trainers ourselves we are not a retail store.
 We don’t serve everyone.
 We don’t help and train everyone.
-We’ve turned people down before and told them that we cannot help them because it was clear that they did not have the camel’s best interest at heart.
-We simply and physically cannot help people like this.
+We’ve turned people down before and told them that we can’t help them because it was clear that they did not have the camel’s best interest at heart.
+We simply and physically cannot help people like this, it’s against all our values.
 We’re not interested in their money (regardless if they are offer to pay ‘double’ the price).
 It’s not in our nature.
 The camel’s best interest is close to our hearts.
 We believe that camels are not ‘just’ an animal, they, like us, also have a spirit to nurture and connect with.
 Russell often says “they are like us, just with a different costume on”.
+And, if we don’t stand for something then we don’t stand for anything.
+This is what you need to keep in mind and investigate when choosing a camel trainer for yourself.

 5 TIPS TO CHOOSE A CAMEL TRAINER/MENTOR